ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

         - Select **Grayscale** on the **Interpretation** control in the **RAW Display Parameters** cluster.

 3. Run the VI, wait for the **Waiting for Serializer Setup** indicator to illuminate, and click the **Serializer Setup Complete** control button to start the generation.
-    > Once the generation completes, notice the **Number of Generated Packets** indicator array shows a value of <font face = "courier new">10820</font> at index zero and <font face = "courier new">12820</font> at index one, which equals the number of packets per frame (vertical resolution) times the number of frames generated for each channel.
+    > Once the generation completes, notice the **Number of Generated Packets** indicator array shows a value of <font face = "courier new">10820</font> at index 0 and <font face = "courier new">12820</font> at index 1, which equals the number of packets per frame (vertical resolution) times the number of frames generated for each channel.
 The indices in the **Number of Generated Packets** array correspond to the indices in the **Channel Configurations** array.

 4. Click the **First Display Channel** tab to view the last frame displayed for SO0.
     > Note that the image resolution matches the 1920x1080 resolution of the TDMS file created for SI0.